 The party was a huge success.
 There was enough food for all and it was fantastic.
 The rum punches were just tangy enough.
 Here, they are being served by the crew from Wayfarer Marine.

 These two volunteers served fish for three hours.
-I don’t think either of them have been to Maine.
-Neither was a rum punch kind of woman, so I badgered various Maine boat yard reps to buy them their drinks of choice.
+I don’t think either of them has been to Maine.
+Neither was a rum punch kind of woman, so I badgered various Maine boatyard reps to buy them their drinks of choice.
 Keep the volunteers happy!
 It’s what I do.

 Dave and Lori, fellow cruisers, helped all afternoon and enjoyed the party that night, as did Kate and Alan, who are actually going to cruise in Maine this coming summer.
 If you see s/v Mendocino Queen in your harbor, make sure to say hello.
 Kate and Alan are 3/4 of the way through a round the world cruise, are excellent sailors, and incredibly nice people.
 There was some sort of “issue” with the tents – ably resolved by Dave and Alan.
 Leave it to a cruiser to find a solution.